Jaded-Encoding-Thaumaturgy/JET-guide/docs/index.md

 Properly structuring this guide and filling in gaps can then be done in the future.
 Of course, help is always welcome.

+The guide started out with the [Encoding Resources](resources.md) page.
+While this guide is still under construction, that page is where you find resources covering anything not yet covered here.

 ## Contributing
 In line with the philosophy outlined above, any and all contributions are welcome and should be merged fairly quickly as long as they are factually correct and remotely intelligible.